 Kansas, eastern Colorado, eastern Wyoming, and southwest South Dakota • (308) 660-2100 or JMaxson@FarmersNational.com

-past six months, according to Roger Hayworth, area sales manager for Farmers
+still limited and demand strong, according to Roger Hayworth, area sales

 per acre on average for high quality land.
 These levels are followed by Indiana